 commercialization and impact.
 His work is published in the Academy of

-& Practice, Journal of Business Venturing, Journal of Management
+Management Journal, Journal of Business Venturing, Journal of Management

-Studies and he's currently serving as Associate Editor for the Journal
+Studies and Research Policy.
+He's serving as Associate Editor for the Journal

-of Technology
+of Technology Transfer.

-Management.
 His research was featured in Il Sole24Ore, Nature,

 Times Higher Education and The New York Times.